Before you start

 - ETD Website

 The preferred method for formatting your essay is to the template the school offers (email stuaff@pitt.edu for an updated template).
 If you do not use the template, be sure that your essay formatting follows ETD guidelines.
 However, the essay sections should be ordered and numbered as in the table below, which is slightly different from the university ETD instructions.
-In addition, you do not need bookmarks in the essay.
 Your final essay can be deposited as a Word document or as a PDF.

 Required order and numbering of pages for essays: